Nepali language: Grammar

 Nepali is a highly fusional language with relatively free word order, although the dominant arrangement is SOV (subject–object–verb).
-There are three major levels or gradations of honorifics: low, medium and high.
+There are three major levels or gradations of honorifics, as well as two more based on dialect and class: low, medium, high, very high, and royal.
 Low honorific is used where no respect is due, medium honorific is used to signify equal status or neutrality, and high honorific signifies respect.
-There is also a separate highest level honorific, which was used to refer to members of the royal family, and by the royals among themselves.
-Like all modern Indo-Aryan languages, Nepali grammar has syncretized heavily, losing much of the complex declensional system present in the older languages.
+The very high grade is used by some speakers, and the highest level royal honorific, was used to refer to members of the royal family, and by the royals among themselves.
+Often it would also use unique or uncommon vocabulary.

+Like all modern Indo-Aryan languages, Nepali grammar has syncretised heavily, losing much of the complex declensional system present in the older languages.
 Instead, it relies heavily on periphrasis, a marginal verbal feature of older Indo-Aryan languages.

+Nepali makes frequent use of infixes to show verbal negation, which in turn are used as echo responses to yes-no questions.

 Writing system

-Nepali is written in Devanagari script.
+Nepali is generally written in Devanagari script.
+In certain regions, the Tibetan script was also used in regions with predominantly Tibetic population, with common Tibetan expressions and pronunciation.

 In the section below Nepali is represented in Latin transliteration using the IAST scheme and IPA.
 The chief features are: subscript dots for retroflex consonants; macrons for etymologically, contrastively long vowels; h denoting aspirated plosives.
-Tildes denote nasalised vowels.
+Tildes denote nasal vowels.